The Twitter user shared all the things her father got right when raising her, making him a role model in many ways.

 my father made it his business to travel with me when he was working. truly he taught me his trade. he encouraged my academic pursuits but never pressured me to perform well. he always advocated for me when it was discovered i had a learning disability.— my sisters in sarah (@tashakaminsky) April 6, 2022

-The proud daughter shared that her father was extremely supportive in her academic pursuits.
+The proud daughter shared that her father was extremely supportive of her academic pursuits.
 "My dad valued what I valued and participated in what I participated in.
 He coached my basketball team.
 He listened to the music I listened to.
 He watched the movies and TV I watched.
 Any book I wanted?
 He got me.
 He bought me Mariah Carey's rainbow because he noticed I loved her.
 My father trusted me.
 He did not make onerous rules for me to follow.
 He respected my privacy.
 When he accidentally saw something private of mine he did not punish me because it was not something I would ever have told him otherwise (and it was not dangerous)," @tashakaminsky continued.

 this should go without saying but my father never ever hit me and never threatened to hit me.— my sisters in sarah (@tashakaminsky) April 6, 2022